content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 NewContainerContainerPushRepositoryResponseWithDefaults instantiates a new ContainerContainerPushRepositoryResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPulpLastUpdated

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdated() time.Time`

+GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.

+### GetPulpLastUpdatedOk

+`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`

+GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpLastUpdated

+`func (o *ContainerContainerPushRepositoryResponse) SetPulpLastUpdated(v time.Time)`

+SetPulpLastUpdated sets PulpLastUpdated field to given value.

+### HasPulpLastUpdated

+`func (o *ContainerContainerPushRepositoryResponse) HasPulpLastUpdated() bool`

+HasPulpLastUpdated returns a boolean if a field has been set.

+### GetName

+`func (o *ContainerContainerPushRepositoryResponse) GetName() string`

+GetName returns the Name field if non-nil, zero value otherwise.

+### GetNameOk

+`func (o *ContainerContainerPushRepositoryResponse) GetNameOk() (*string, bool)`

+GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetName

+`func (o *ContainerContainerPushRepositoryResponse) SetName(v string)`

+SetName sets Name field to given value.

 ### GetVersionsHref